KateK1/ML_Zoomcamp/Midterm_project/README.md

 ## Project information

-The project was made for [ML Zoomcamp 2022](https://github.com/alexeygrigorev/mlbookcamp-code/tree/master/course-zoomcamp).
-It involves:
+The project was made for [ML Zoomcamp 2022](https://github.com/alexeygrigorev/mlbookcamp-code/tree/master/course-zoomcamp)and involves:
 - data preparation and EDA
-- model treining and parametrs tuning
+- model training and parameters tuning
 - deploying model with BentoML

 ## Problem description

-Fire incidents are one of the common insurance cases households and businesses want to be protected from.
-However, fire incidents occur and owners bear the loss for the damage.
-The project aims to build a model which estimated dollar loss from the fire incident using the Fire Incidents dataset provided by Toronto Fire Services.
+Fire incidents are a frequent occurrence that households and businesses seek protection from through insurance.
+Unfortunately, when these incidents do happen, owners are left to deal with the financial burden of the resulting damage.
+This project's objective is to develop a model that can predict the monetary loss caused by a fire incident using the Fire Incidents dataset provided by Toronto Fire Services.

 #### Dataset description
 [The original dataset.](https://www.kaggle.com/datasets/reihanenamdari/fire-incidents) The dataset counts records about 11K cases of fire incidents during the period from 2011 to 2018 in Toronto, Canada.
 The dataset contains 27 columns of numerical, categorical, and date-time data: